Class of 2020

 Natalia Guerrero is a Colombian journalist based in New York.
 She is a regular contributor to the BBC, producing multimedia pieces on a wide variety of underreported topics that have reached a global audience.
 She has reported for radio, TV, print and online about issues such as the invisible traumas of war in Colombia, dental care inequality in the U.S. and the aftermath from Hurricanes Irma and Maria in the U.S. Virgin Islands.

-She is researching and designing a toolkit for innovative journalism aimed at 16-to 24-year-olds, which will be adaptable for both local and global newsrooms.
+As the 2020 Knight Latin American Nieman Fellow, her fellowship is supported by the John S. and James L. Knight Foundation.
+At Harvard, she is researching and designing a toolkit for innovative journalism aimed at 16-to 24-year-olds, which will be adaptable for both local and global newsrooms.

 - The Silent Wound